lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-09-30-Intro_Lambda_Calculus.md

 usemathjax: true
 tags: [general, logic, lambda calculus]
 ---
-The [λ-calculus](https://plato.stanford.edu/entries/lambda-calculus/) has had a pervasive impact on computer science.
-Most functional programming languages can be viewed as extended λ-calculi.
+The [λ-calculus](https://plato.stanford.edu/entries/lambda-calculus/) has had a pervasive impact on computer science – and not just in functional programming languages, most of which can be viewed as extended λ-calculi, but even in modern systems programming languages such as [Rust](https://www.rust-lang.org).
-Its impact is evident even
-in modern systems programming languages such as [Rust](https://www.rust-lang.org).
 [Polymorphic type checking](http://lucacardelli.name/Papers/BasicTypechecking.pdf) emerged in the context of the typed λ-calculus and now exists (to some extent) in many modern languages.
-Turning to theory, denotational semantics is normally expressed within a form of λ-calculus.
+Turning to theory, [denotational semantics](https://www.cl.cam.ac.uk/teaching/1112/DenotSem/dens-notes-bw.pdf) is normally expressed within a form of λ-calculus.
 Both higher-order logic and dependent type theories are extensions of the λ-calculus.